Henley13/paper_translation_factories_2020/README.md

-# Method, plots and results from Chouaib et al. (2020)
+# Methods, plots and results from Chouaib et al. (2020)

 This repository gathers the code used to explore and analyze a large part of the images from the following paper:

 __Title:__ A localization screen reveals translation factories and widespread co-translational protein targeting

 __Authors:__ Racha Chouaib<sup>1,2,3,11,+</sup>, Adham Safieddine<sup>1,2,3,+</sup>, Xavier Pichon<sup>1,2,+</sup>, Arthur Imbert<sup>4,5,6,+</sup>, Oh Sung Kwon<sup>7</sup>, Aubin Samacoits<sup>8,9</sup>, Abdel-Meneem Traboulsi<sup>1,2</sup>, Marie-Cécile Robert<sup>1,2</sup>, Nikolay Tsanov<sup>1,2</sup>, Emeline Coleno<sup>1,2</sup>, Ina Poser<sup>10</sup>, Christophe Zimmer<sup>8,9</sup>, Anthony Hyman<sup>10</sup>, Hervé Le Hir<sup>7</sup>, Kazem Zibara<sup>3,11</sup>, Marion Peter<sup>1,2</sup>, [Florian Mueller](mailto:muellerf.research@gmail.com)<sup>8,9,* </sup>, [Thomas Walter](mailto:thomas.walter@mines-paristech.fr)<sup>4,5,6,* </sup>, [Edouard Bertrand](mailto:edouard.bertrand@igmm.cnrs.fr)<sup>1,2,*</sup>

 ><sup>1</sup>Institut de Génétique Moléculaire de Montpellier, University of Montpellier, CNRS, Montpellier, France
 <sup>2</sup>Equipe labélisée Ligue Nationale Contre le Cancer, University of Montpellier, CNRS, Montpellier, France
 <sup>3</sup>ER045, PRASE, DSST, Lebanese University, Beirut, Lebanon
 <sup>4</sup>MINES ParisTech, PSL-Research University, CBIO-Centre for Computational Biology, 77300 Fontainebleau, France
 <sup>5</sup>Institut Curie, 75248 Paris Cedex, France
 <sup>6</sup>INSERM, U900, 75248 Paris Cedex, France
 <sup>7</sup>Institut de biologie de l'Ecole normale supérieure (IBENS), Ecole normale supérieure, CNRS, INSERM, PSL Research University, 46 rue d'Ulm, 75005, Paris, France
 <sup>8</sup>Unité Imagerie et Modélisation, Institut Pasteur and CNRS UMR 3691, 28 rue du Docteur Roux, 75015 Paris; France
 <sup>9</sup>C3BI, USR 3756 IP CNRS – Paris, France
 <sup>10</sup>MPI-CBG, Pfotenhauer Str.
 108, 01307 Dresden, Germany
 <sup>11</sup>Biology Department, Faculty of Sciences-I, Lebanese University, Beirut, Lebanon
 >
 ><sup>+</sup>Equal contributions
 <sup>*</sup>To whom correspondence should be addressed.

-This paper provides cell-level qualitative and quantitative evidence about the non-random localization of several mRNAs within the cytoplasm.
-More specifically it emphasizes the **co-localization of several mRNAs with relative proteins** and the fact that **some mRNAs are translated in factories**.
+This paper provides qualitative and quantitative evidence on the single-cell level about the non-random mRNA localization of in the cytoplasm.
+More specifically it emphasizes the **co-localization of several mRNAs with their encoded proteins** and the fact that **some mRNAs are translated in dedicated factories**.

 ## Data

-Our entire dataset consists in 527 images.
-Three different channels were used:
+The entire dataset consists of 527 images for 32 different genes.
+For each image, 3 channels were acquired:
-- Dapi channel to label nuclei.
+- DAPI: label nuclei.
-- FISH channel to spot mRNA molecules of a targeted gene.
+- smFISH (Cy3): visualize individual mRNA molecules of the genes of interest.
-- GFP channel to spot related proteins.
+- GFP: visualize the encoded protein.

-Each image is a 4D tensor (one channel dimension and three spatial dimensions).
-The following pipeline mainly exploits dapi and FISH channel, although some measures and observations required the GFP channel.
-Ultimately, we identified 9710 cells within these images for 32 different genes.
+Each image is stored as a 4D tensor (first dimension for the different channels, next three dimension for the 3 spatial dimensions).

+Ultimately, we identified 9710 cells within these images.

 | 2D projection of dapi channel | 2D projection of FISH channel |
 | ------------- | ------------- |
 | ![](images/dapi_2d_all.png "Dapi channel") | ![](images/fish_2d_all.png "FISH channel") |

-If you have any question relative to the image acquisition, please contact [Edouard Bertrand](mailto:edouard.bertrand@igmm.cnrs.fr)
+If you have any question related to the image acquisition, please contact [Edouard Bertrand](mailto:edouard.bertrand@igmm.cnrs.fr)

 ## Prerequisites

-The pipeline is made up of three different resources:
+The analysis pipeline consists of three different resources that are best run in dedicated virtual environments:
-- **BigFISH**, a python library to manipulate FISH images, apply segmentation and detection algorithms, then compute spatial features at the cell-level.
-Except for nuclei segmentation and final results computation, the full pipeline is based on BigFISH.
-As the library is not public yet, the actual code used for this paper is directly integrated in this repository.
+- **BigFISH**, a python library to process smFISH images (available in this repository).
+It allows to perform segmentation of cells and nuclei, detect mRNA molecules in 3D, and lastly compute spatial features at the cell-level.
     - Run the command `pip install -r requirements_bigfish.txt` in an empty virtual environment to reproduce our python environment and run BigFISH methods.
-- [**NucleAIzer**](http://nucleaizer.org/), an online tool for nuclei segmentation.
-We actually scale it using a modified version of their open-sourced code.
+- [**NucleAIzer**](http://nucleaizer.org/), a Deep Learning based approach for nuclei segmentation.
+We modified the published open-source code to adjust it to our specific needs .
     - Run the command `pip install -r requirements_nucleAIzer.txt` in an empty virtual environment to reproduce our python environment and run nucleAIzer model.
 - A more general environment with classic data science libraries to train classification models, perform statistical tests and plot results.
 We use it as a kernel for the final Ipython notebook _results.ipynb_.
     - Run the command `pip install -r requirements_general.txt` in an empty virtual environment to reproduce our python environment and run the _results.ipynb_ notebook.

 ## Pipeline

-The different steps of our pipeline and the relative environments to use:
+Below, we provide a quick overview of the different steps in the analysis, and in which environment they are performed.
+A more detailed description of each step is provided in the following sections:

-1. **Project dapi and FISH channels in 2D** (BigFISH)
+1. **Project 3D DAPI and FISH channels to 2D** (BigFISH)
-2. **Filter FISH channel** (BigFISH)
+2. **Filter FISH images** (BigFISH)
 3. **Segment nuclei** (NucleAIzer)
 4. **Segment cells** (BigFISH)
 5. **Detect mRNAs spots** (BigFISH)